It’s often described as a blanket. It kind of wraps around you. The devil fools you thinking it’s comfortable, it’s where you belong.

 Shame is all around us.
 It’s so much a part of our culture that we normalize it.
 We judge ourselves in accordance with what the person next to us is doing.
 We’re either “not as bad as all that” or “I’ll never measure up to that.”
 We turn on the tv and judge our bodies based on false images, and feel the shame creep in.
 We hide our whole selves, only letting pieces out, because we know that judgement eventually looms with each person we meet.

-Shame is worst when it comes from a brother.
-How often do we give someone the benefit of the doubt, or see the story behind the pain.
+Shame is at its worst when it comes from a brother.
+How often do we give someone the benefit of the doubt?
+How often do we fail to see the story behind the pain?
 People everywhere are afraid to walk into churches (including Jesus-loving, church girls…even pastor’s wives), because shame waits.

-As a woman, I have a battle with shame.
+As a woman, I have particular battles with shame I can name and by naming, I can begin to take some power from it.
 I don’t feel beautiful enough, smart enough, good enough, or just plain enough.
 So, I get up each morning and defy shame.
 You are not a part of me, shame.
 You are not invited to this party.
 Christ promises me in John 8 and Romans 8 that he doesn’t condemn me and who else should?
 No one.
 I’m throwing off the blanket and letting my whole self out.
 I’ll mess up, as I have in the past.
 I’ll say words that should have been more careful, but relationships will be healed because I will be real.
 I’m not enough, but Christ in me is.

 He looks on me and I am radiant.
 He tells me I will never be in shame.

 I’m going to believe His promises, place them on repeat and believe them again.

 Those who look to Him are radiant; and their faces are never covered in shame.
 Psalm 34:5